 Making agenda support papers from Part A items available will have a small cost attached as there may be multiple requests for these papers, particularly from the media and pressure groups, and photocopying and postage charges may be incurred.
+The majority of this business could be transacted electronically.
 Nevertheless the Committee does not believe it is unreasonable to expect Committees to meet this small cost from their existing budgets in the interests of promoting more open government.
 It should be noted that the Code allows for charges to be levied in the case of a complex request for information.
-There are therefore no additional financial and manpower implications arising out of this proposition.
+The transmission of the names of policy documents to the States Greffe for inclusion on the Register is a minor matter which can be undertaken by e mail as part of existing procedures for classification and filing of documents, and should not be burdensome.
+There are therefore considered to be no additional financial and manpower implications arising out of this proposition.